scrffy/FitnessProgram/workouts/week8-cardio.md

 - Go for a well-deserved walk/lap around the park.
 I like to listen to relaxing music, walk slowly and enjoy mother nature before heading home - well done!!

+Alternatives:

-800m Swim:
+Swim:

-- Again, this is not professional fitness advice it's simply what I typically do for cardio and it works for me!

-- I like swimming in particular as it's cardio but still builds and maintains muscle.
-It hits delts (shoulders), lats (back), traps, tri's & bi's, abs, quads, hamstrings, calves and hip flexors!

-- Basically hits your entire body while being amazing for your cardiovascular system too!

-This week's swim workout is:
+Tips

+- Get into a breathing rhythm - breath out for 3 strokes while underwater then breathe in and repeat, rotating your head (breathing) on both sides of your body

+- If you don't breathe out all of the air in your lungs while underwater then this leaves space for half as much air to be inhaled on your breath in, it also leaves a build up of waste gases in your lungs making you feel more out of breath.
+So relax underwater and breath out all the oxygen in your lungs in a slow and controlled manner

+- Extended, long arm movement forward, as your palm hits the water sweep your arm backwards and down so your forearm is vertical underwater

+- Pull your arm all the way backwards, don't give up on that stroke once your hand passes your face

+- Breathe when your arm is 'recovering' out of the water, so quickly rotate your head for a breath as the arm on that side is out of the water

+- Look down and slightly forward and kick with your toes pointed!

+Easy Swim Workout:

+Warm-up:

+- Swim 4 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 45-second rest.

+Speed and Endurance Set (2 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+Cooldown:

+Swim 4 lengths at a relaxed pace to finish.

+Intermediate Swim Workout:

+Warm-up:

+- Swim 10 lengths of freestyle (one length is 25m) without stopping

+- 30-second rest

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+Cool down:

+- Swim 4 lengths at a relaxed pace to finish

+Hard Swim Workout:

+Warm-up:

-- x4 freestyle lengths (up and back in a 25m pool) without stopping
+- Swim 12 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 20-second rest.

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 60 second rest
+- 20-second rest

-Repeat 4 times
+Cool down:

+- Swim 6 lengths at a relaxed pace to finish

 Online Pilates: